-I’ve been thinking about the most recent post on my son’s BLOG, entitled Don’t Stop Imagining.
-(You can read read it here.)
+I’ve been thinking about something my son wrote entitled, Don’t Stop Imagining.
 He is pondering the things he imagined doing as a child against the reality of spending his days instead, doing what people expect him to do.
 He ends it by inviting his readers to post a photo of themselves doing something they never imagined they would do.

 The irony as I ponder his post is this: at 55 I am just now starting to do the things I think I’m uniquely poised to do in this world.
 Things for which life has prepared me, through no advance planning of my own.
 At the same time, I am reflecting on things I have ended up doing that I never imagined.
 They are all things a single photo can’t fully capture.

 Like this: I never imagined being a clown.
 I never wanted to be a clown.
 But on this one occasion when I was an intern, on my way to becoming a pastor, my supervisor, who was also a professional clown, told me that on the last day of preschool (for our 200 little ones), “we” would be clowns.

 Reluctantly, I pieced together a minimalist clown suit.
 Unable to juggle or do magic, I decided my schtick would be that I wouldn’t speak.
 I left the house reluctantly, hoping the preschoolers would easily recognize me.
 It was good that my smile was painted on because not one did.